 Total Mobility policies TM P1 Service provision: provide Total Mobility services that are accessible, useful and available for people with long-term impairments that are unable to access regular public transport safely, reliably and with dignity.
-TM P2 Collaboration: collaborate with Ministry of Transport and NZTA to maximise the efficiency of the Total Mobility scheme, including by supporting the process and outcomes of the Total Mobility review.
-TM P3 Operator and agency eligibility: develop standardised frameworks to assess the eligibility of potential and existing transport operators and mobility agencies in a way that serves disabled people with a diverse range of needs and maintains good value for money.
-TM P4 Affordability: investigate potential barriers to Total Mobility's affordability for passengers, including the \$37.50 fare subsidy cap, subject to financial viability and the outcome of the central government's Total Mobility review.
+TM P2 Collaboration: collaborate with Ministry of Transport and NZTA to maximise the efficiency of the Total Mobility scheme, including by supporting the process and outcomes of the Total Mobility review. ТМ РЗ Procurement: Total Mobility will be procured in accordance with the NZTA Procurement Manual and ORC's Transport Activities Procurement strategy, and adhering to guidance set out in NZTA 'Total Mobility Scheme: a guide to local authorities', with a focus on access and value for money.
+TM P4 Affordability: investigate potential barriers to Total Mobility's affordability, including the \$37.50 fare subsidy cap, subject to financial viability and the outcome of the central government's Total Mobility review.
 TM P5 Wheelchair accessible vehicles: support transport operators by providing hoist installation funding to incentivise investment in wheelchair-accessible vehicles.

-Total Mobility actions The council will: TM A1 Ensure that reasonable and actionable measures are taken to ensure operators and agencies meet their contractual obligations, including comprehensive auditing of vehicles, training, and health and safety.
-TM A2 Develop an operator and agency contract procurement process to reduce barriers to entry, promote transparency and resourcing, and enable wider geographic coverage for eligible operators and agencies.
+Total Mobility actions The council will: TM A1 Take reasonable and actionable measures to ensure operators meet their eligibility and contractual obligations, including comprehensive auditing of vehicles, claims, training and health and safety.
+TM A2 Develop a standardised operator and agency contract procurement process to reduce barriers to entry, promote transparency, and resourcing in a way that serves disabled people with a diverse range of needs while maintaining good value for money.
 TM A3 Define eligibility for Total Mobility users according to the NZTA criteria, along with specific interpretations by ORC as set out in Table 2.
 TM A4 Explore options to provide payments for agencies conducting assessments to promote agency retention.
-TM A5 Review the current \$37.50 fare subsidy cap as a potential barrier to accessibility.
-Collaborate with other regions to understand the impacts on user behaviour and expenditure a higher fare cap would have.
+TM A5 Periodically review Total Mobility fare subsidies in line with Annual Plan and Long-Term Plan processes.